kruth-s/AI-Powered-Image-Tagging-using-Generative-Vision-Language-Models/README.md

 pip install torchvision

 How It Works

-Load Image – Upload or fetch image from URL
+Load Image – Upload an image or provide an image URL.

-Caption Generation – BLIP generates a natural language description
+Caption Generation (BLIP) – Generate a descriptive caption of the image.

-Keyword Extraction – KeyBERT extracts keyphrases from the caption
+Keyword Extraction (KeyBERT) – Extract meaningful keywords from the caption.

-Tag Filtering – CLIP filters tags based on image-text similarity
+Tag Filtering (CLIP) – Filter out tags not visually relevant to the image.

-Output – Final tags reflect visually relevant concepts
+Output – Display the caption and final tags.

-Example
+Example Output
-Caption: A red sports car driving on a coastal road.
+Caption: A red Audi concept car displayed on a futuristic showroom floor.
-Initial Tags: ['sports car', 'coastal road', 'red car'] Final Tags: ['sports car', 'red car']
+Initial Tags: ['audi concept', 'concept car', 'audi', 'car', 'concept'] Final Tags: ['audi concept', 'concept car', 'audi']

 References
-BLIP on HuggingFace
+BLIP on Hugging Face

 KeyBERT GitHub

 CLIP GitHub

 License
-This project is for educational purposes under fair use of open-source models.
+This project is for educational purposes only.
+All models used are open-source and licensed by their respective organizations.